overturetool/overturetool.github.io/publications/PlannedPublications.md

 -   Using Executable VDM++ Models in an Industrial Application (Sune Wolff and Peter Gorm Larsen, submitted to defence journal focussing on modelling and simulation) (rejected unfortunately)
 -   Peter Gorm Larsen, José Antonio Esparza Isasa, John Fitzgerald, Stefan Hallerstede, Ole Green, Modelling and Simulating an Agricultural Robot, submitted for ICCPS at CPS Week in April 2016 in Vienna
+-   Automated translation of VDM to JML annotated Java, (Peter W. V. Tran-Jørgensen, Peter Gorm Larsen and Gary T. Leavens, submitted for STTT)

 ## In press